Murdoch's UK arm in phone-hacking cover-up, ex-reporter says

-LONDON (Reuters) - A former tabloid reporter told a London court on Wednesday that Rupert Murdoch’s British newspaper arm, News International, had been involved in a conspiracy to cover up phone-hacking and that he had lied about his own role to toe “the company line”.
+LONDON, Jan 29 (Reuters) - A former tabloid reporter told a London court on Wednesday that Rupert Murdoch’s British newspaper arm, News International (NI), had been involved in a conspiracy to cover up phone-hacking and that he had lied about his own role to toe “the company line”.

-Dan Evans, who has admitted hacking into mobile phone voicemails of dozens of celebrities during his time at Murdoch’s News of the World, said he had lied about it both to police and in a civil legal case as part of a widespread company cover-up.
+Dan Evans said he had hacked into the voicemails of dozens of celebrities during his time at Murdoch’s News of the World, and had lied about it both to police and in a civil legal case as part of a widespread company cover-up.

-However, the lawyer for Andy Coulson, the paper’s former editor and Prime Minister David Cameron’s ex-media chief, suggested Evans had only implicated others people in a bid to make a deal with police to avoid prosecution.
+However, the lawyer for Andy Coulson, the paper’s former editor and Prime Minister David Cameron’s ex-media chief, suggested Evans was only making the allegations about a conspiracy as part of a deal with police to avoid prosecution.

-Coulson, editor until 2007 and Cameron’s head of communications up to 2011, is on trial accused of conspiring to intercept voicemails and authorizing illegal payments to public officials, charges he denies.
+Coulson is on trial accused of conspiring to intercept voicemails and authorising illegal payments to public officials.

 He has denied any knowledge of hacking and says he could not be expected to know the source of every story in his paper.